telerik/xaml-docs/getting-started/video-onboarding.md

 {% include cta-panel-introduction.html %}
 {% endif %}

 The course starts with an introduction to the Telerik UI for WPF components and its benefits.
-The training flow then takes you to an overview of the demo application and further, you get into creating inputs, data grids, charts, documents viewers and more.
-The cours also talks on how to enhance the components with one of the built-in themes and or by customizing the default styles.
+The training flow then takes you to an overview of the demo application and further, you get into creating inputs, data grids, charts, document viewers, and more.
+The course also talks about how to enhance the components with one of the built-in themes and or by customizing the default styles.

-Additionally, you will learn about other important Telerik UI for WPF built-in features, such as globalization and localization and accessibility, as well as options for reporting.
+Additionally, you will learn about other important Telerik UI for WPF built-in features, such as globalization, localization, and accessibility, as well as options for reporting.

 ## Course Overview